Installation#

 Note: Use

-channel for seamless upgrades.
-ForProduction Environment
+stablechannel for seamless upgrades.
+ForProduction EnvironmentpreferManualapproval and useAutomaticforDevelopment Environment

 - Wait for the operator to be installed